narensundaram-dev/photo-blog/docs/1-quick-intro.md

 - A Package is a folder (of one or many *.go files)
 - A Root package is a main package
 - A sub-package is a sub folder
+- A package other than main is a dependency package
 - No main, No run
 - One package, One name
 - [Third Party Packages](https://awesome-go.com)